SEPCheesecakeFactory/SEP3/Documentation/ProjectReport.md

 ### Test Cases

+Following the definition of the system’s dynamic behavior through use cases, SSDs and activity diagrams, a set of high-level test cases was derived to formalize the acceptance criteria for the Learnify system.
+These test cases were constructed directly from the use case descriptions, specifically targeting the preconditions, base sequences, and alternative sequences defined in the previous sections.

+The objective of defining these test cases during the analysis phase - rather than the testing phase - was to ensure understanding of system's functionality and to aid the definition of done.

 | Test Case ID | Test Case Name | Description | Precondition | Steps | Expected Result |
 | :--: | :---- | :--- | :-- | :----------- | :------ |
 | TC_UC_01a | Register User - Success | Verify a new user can register with valid data. | User does not have an account. | 1.
 User initiates registration.<br>2.
 System requests details.<br>3.
 User submits valid data.<br>4.
 System validates input.<br>5.
 System creates account.<br>6.
 System confirms registration. | Account created; user prompted to login. |